aykahsay/Machine-Learning-Zoomcamp-2025/README.md

 # Machine-Learning-Zoomcamp-2025
-This repository contains my work and notes from ML Zoomcamp, a free 4-month course on Machine Learning Engineering.
+This repository contains my solutions and notes for the [Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp), a free online course taught by **Alexey Grigorev** and the [DataTalks.Club](https://datatalks.club/) community.

+## Homework, a free 4-month course on Machine Learning Engineering.
 Topics include linear regression, classification, decision trees, ensemble learning, neural networks, deep learning with TensorFlow/Keras, and deploying ML models with Flask, Docker, and Kubernetes.

 ## Homework 1